Learning electron densities in the condensed phase: Theory

-where $\hat{R}$ is a rotation operator, $\ket{\overline{A_i; \lambda\mu}}$ is the symmetry-adapted representation of order $\lambda$, and $\ket{\lambda\mu}$ is an angular momentum state associated with the spherical harmonic $Y_{\lambda\mu}$.
+where $\hat{R}$ is a rotation operator, $\ket{\overline{A_i; \lambda\mu}}$ is the symmetry-adapted representation of order $\lambda$, and $\ket{\lambda\mu}$ is an angular momentum state associated with the spherical harmonic $Y_{\lambda}^{\mu}$.
 At this point, a covariant approximation of the density coefficients could be readily obtained by relying on a linear model based on a set of structural features defined using Eq.~\eqref{eq:covariant}.\cite{gris+19book} However, because the feature-space size can grow rapidly with the complexity of the structural representation, it is typically more convenient to work in the dual space of kernel functions which measure structural similarities between pairs of atomic environments $i$ and $j$ associated with two configurations $A$ and $A'$.
-From Eq.~\eqref{eq:covariant}, a covariant kernel function can be defined by the braket $k^\lambda_{\mu\mu'}(A_i,A'_{i'})\equiv\bra{\overline{A'_{i'}; \lambda\mu'}}\ket{\overline{A_i; \lambda\mu}}$.
+From Eq.~\eqref{eq:covariant}, a covariant kernel function can be defined by the braket $\operatorname{k}^\lambda_{\mu\mu'}(A_i,A'_{i'})\equiv\bra{\overline{A'_{i'}; \lambda\mu'}}\ket{\overline{A_i; \lambda\mu}}$.
 Then, a covariant approximation of the density-coefficients reads as follows:

 with $j$ running over a sparse set $M$ of atomic environments that best represent the possible spectrum of structural and chemical variations, while the sum over $\mu'$ expresses the covariant character of the SALTED approximation. $b_{n\lambda\mu'}(M_j)$ are the (covariant) weights we wish to determine upon training the model on a set of $N$ reference densities and atomic configurations.
-Note that the kernel does not depend on the radial part of the basis functions, $R_n$, and that we have introduced the Kronecker-delta $\delta_{a_i a_j}$ to ensure that only structural environments which are centered about the same atomic species $a$ are coupled.
-In this work, the actual calculation of the representation $\ket{\overline{A_i; \lambda\mu}}$, or kernel function $k^\lambda_{\mu\mu'}(A_i,M_j)$, follows the $\lambda$-SOAP formalism first derived in Ref.\citenum{gris+18prl}.
+Note that we use the same kernel for all radial channels $n$, and that we have introduced the Kronecker-delta $\delta_{a_i a_j}$ to ensure that only structural environments which are centered about the same atomic species $a$ are coupled.
+In this work, the actual calculation of the representation $\ket{\overline{A_i; \lambda\mu}}$, or kernel function $\operatorname{k}^\lambda_{\mu\mu'}(A_i,M_j)$, follows the $\lambda$-SOAP formalism first derived in Ref.\citenum{gris+18prl}.
 However, it is worth pointing out that the construction of Eq.~\eqref{eq:covariant} is in principle general enough to also allow for different functional forms, such as LODE~\cite{gris-ceri19jcp,grisafi2021cs} and NICE.~\cite{niga+20jcp}

 Having established a suitable ansatz for approximating the density coefficients, the regression weights $b_{n\lambda\mu}(M_j)$ are determined by the minimization of a loss function which resembles the one used in Eq.~\eqref{eq:loss_func1} to provide a suitable RI approximation of the density field.
 In particular, given $N$ training configurations and an associated set of reference \textit{ab initio} densities $\{\rho^{\text{QM}}_A(\mathbf{r)}\}$, we can write: